Loganocm/loganocm/README.md

 ## Greetings!!! 👋
-I am a software engineer interested in the financial space with a love for Math, C++, and low-latency system development.

 B.S.
 Computer Science @ George Mason University.
+I love Java and Python

 <!--
 **Loganocm/loganocm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.